voucherifyio/voucherify-openapi/docs/webhook-introductions/events-bus_val_rule-assignment-created.md

-The `EVENTS.BUS_VAL_RULE.ASSIGNMENT.CREATED` means that a business validation rule has been assigned.
+The `EVENTS.BUS_VAL_RULE.ASSIGNMENT.CREATED` webhook that a business validation rule has been assigned.
 A business validation rule can be assigned to a:
 - Campaign,
 - Voucher code,
 - Promotion tier,